 Capel Y Porth (Presbyterian Church of Wales), built on the site of Tabernacl (see below), and opened in 2001.
 A link (no longer working) mentioned other chapels absorbed at some point - the nearby English Presbyterian (on or before 1990, when it was demolished), Nazareth in Morfa Bychan in 1998, Ebenezer in Borth-y-Gest in 2009 and Capel Minfford (see Minffordd on the Gwynedd page), also in 2009.

 The former Y Garth Chapel. © Stuart Mackrell.
 Three more views of the very imposing former Capel Garth (Calvinistic Methodist, 1898) on Bank Place - 1, 2, 3.
 Closed in 1999, it has been the subject of various and prolonged planning applications (see for instance here and here).
+For sale again in 2015, the sale notice includes photos of the interior.
+Fresh permissions having been granted, plans are established to convert the building into nine "residential units", or flats, as most of us would call them.
 SH 568 386. © Howard Richter (2014).
 Grade II listed.

 Unrecognisable as a former chapel, the old Capel Garth on Garth Road (Calvinistic Methodist, so presumably the predecessor to the chapel in the previous entry) has been converted into flats.
 Built before 1889, when the OS map of that year shows it as Garth Chapel (Calv.
 Meth).
 On the 1900 edition it is un-named, and presumably no longer in use.
 However, the 1917 map has it as Chap. again, though who had it at that time is currently not known, and it doesn't appear marked as a chapel on any subsequent maps.
 Another view.
 SH 568 387.
 Both © Howard Richter (2014).